SOURCE / ECONOMY

 Li Chenggang, China's international trade negotiator and vice minister of commerce (MOFCOM), meets with Sabih Khan, chief operating officer of US tech giant Apple on December 19, 2025.
 Photo: Courtesy of MOFCOM's website

-Li Chenggang, China's international trade negotiator and vice minister of commerce (MOFCOM), met with Sabih Khan, chief operating officer of US tech giant Apple on Friday.
+Li Chenggang, China international trade representative with the Ministry of Commerce (MOFCOM) and vice minister of commerce, met with Sabih Khan, chief operating officer of US tech giant Apple on Friday.
 The two sides exchanged views on Apple's business development in China and other issues, according to a Monday release on the MOFCOM's website.

-Khan said that Apple places a high value on the capability and potential of China's supply chain, and that cooperation with Chinese partners has long been a relationship of mutual benefit and shared growth.
+Sabih Khan said that Apple places a high value on the capability and potential of China's supply chain, and that cooperation with Chinese partners has long been a relationship of mutual benefit and shared growth, according to the release.

-Apple will remain committed to its long-term development in China, continue to increase investment in areas including the local supply chain, research and development, and social responsibility and adhere to a development path characterized by intelligence-driven innovation, green practices and deeper integration, in order to achieve mutually beneficial and win-win outcomes, Khan said.
+Apple will remain committed to its long-term development in China, continue to increase investment in areas including the local supply chain, research and development, and social responsibility and adhere to a development path characterized by intelligence-driven innovation, green practices and deeper integration, in order to achieve mutually beneficial and win-win outcomes, Khan said, according to the release.